sahil1693/Java_project/README.md

 In both of these there is a use of basic java and swing and awt.

-First file show you basic scientific calculator which can done basic calculation
+First file show you calculator who done basic calculation and some scientific calculation in java.

-second is notepad which show you a basic notepad with some simple options.
+second is notepad which show you a basic notepad with some basic options.

 Compile a Java file